SymfonyCasts/symfony7/sfcasts/foundry-faker.md

 symfony console doctrine:fixtures:load
 ```

-Back in the app, refresh the page and... check it out!
-We have a whole fleet of ships here
+And over in the app, refresh and... check it out!
+A whole fleet of ships here
 now, and yep, they all have random data!

-What if this app was running on a huge starbase and we had hundreds or thousands of ships?
+Now that the fake dats is looking more real, it makes me wonder: what if our app
-This page would be *huge* and take forever to load.
-Next, we'll *paginate* these
+was running on a huge star base with hundreds or thousands of ships?
-results into smaller chunks.
+This would be a *long* page.
+Next, we'll *paginate* these results into smaller chunks.